ni/systemlink-operations-handbook/CONTRIBUTING.md

 ## Authoring Handbook Chapters
 - Review **chapter-template.md** and use as a starting point and reference to the structure and style of the handbook.
-- To add a chapter you must update the `nav` section of the `mkdocs.yaml` in this respository to reference the new markdown document..
+- To add a chapter you must update the `nav` section of the `mkdocs.yaml` in this respository to reference the new markdown document.

 ## Building a Local Copy of the Handbook